Bergm: Bayesian Exponential Random Graphs in R: Bayesian model selection

-In the results above we have the posterior parameter estimates for two of the competing models (Model 2 has not been visited through the MCMC runs) with respective within-model acceptance rates and an estimate of the Bayes Factor (about $13$) for the comparison between Model 1 and Model 3 which makes clear that there is evidence that Model 1 is the best model of the set.
+Between-model acceptance rate: 0.04 \end{CodeOutput} \end{CodeChunk} In the results above we have the posterior parameter estimates for two of the competing models (Model 2 has not been visited through the MCMC runs) with respective within-model acceptance rates and an estimate of the Bayes Factor (about $13$) for the comparison between Model 1 and Model 3 which makes clear that there is evidence that Model 1 is the best model of the set.
 This implies that the observed network is not enhanced by the effect captured by the geometrically weighted degree network statistic.

 After running the command \code{bergmS.output}, it is possible to perform a Bayesian goodness-of-fit tests.
-In this case, since the observed network is undirected, the set of high-level statistics include the degree distribution in place of the in-degree and out-degree distributions.
+In this case, since the observed network is undirected, the set of high-level statistics include the degree distribution in place of the in-degree and out-degree distributions. \begin{CodeChunk} \begin{CodeInput} R> bgof(best.mod, + aux.iters=30000, + n.deg=20, + n.dist=10, + n.esp=15) \end{CodeInput} \end{CodeChunk} In this example, the observed data appears to be a reasonable fit to the posterior distribution of the model selected (Model 1), based on the goodness of fit geodesic and the shared partners statistics displayed in Figure~\ref{fig:Bselect2}.